History of Old Dominion University in Timeline

 2023: Opening of the New Student Health & Wellness Center

-In 2023, the new Student Health & Wellness Center opened.
-The facility is attached to the Student Recreation Center, along the Runte Quad.
+In 2023, the new Student Health & Wellness Center will open, attached to the Student Recreation Center, along the Runte Quad.

-On July 1, 2024, Old Dominion University's merger with Eastern Virginia Medical School (EVMS) was completed, forming the Macon and Joan Brock Virginia Health Sciences at Old Dominion University.
+On July 1, 2024, ODU merged with Eastern Virginia Medical School, forming the Macon and Joan Brock Virginia Health Sciences at Old Dominion University, with EVMS becoming the medical school component.

 2024: WSJ/College Pulse Ranking